 MA Character Animation develops both creative and technical skills.
 Learning to animate is about much more than software.
 At the core of effective animation is an understanding of motion, characterisation and the portrayal of performance.
 On the course, we specialise in a hands-on, practical approach.
 We will encourage you to create innovative, animated characters which can move convincingly and perform with emotion and psychological nuance.
-The curriculum covers motion analysis and performance-based animation – from simple bouncing ball techniques to movement in animals and the representation of speech.

 Unit 1: Character and Movement Analysis

-Unit 2: Characterisation Studies
+Unit 2: Character Performance Studies

-Unit 3: Final Project
+Unit 3: Character Animation